bitcoindevkit/book-of-bdk/docs/getting-started/migrating.md

 # Migrating from 0.X

-So you're ready to migrate to BDK version 1.0, congratulations!
+So you're ready to migrate from a pre-1.0 `bdk` version to `bdk_wallet`, congratulations!
-This document contains some helpful tips that, with the help of some automation, should make the process as seamless as possible.
+This document contains some helpful tips that should make the process as seamless as possible.
+The process applies to pre-1.0 `bdk` wallets, such as [`bdk` v0.30][0], backed by a SQLite database being migrated to a new [`bdk_wallet` v2.4 or v3.0][1] based wallet.
+The `bdk_wallet` can use any database that implements [`WalletPersister`][2].

-The below steps are for migrating wallet details from the old [`bdk` v0.30][0] to the new [`bdk_wallet` v1.0][1].
-This procedure can be applied to wallets backed by a SQLite database.

-To migrate your wallet data to a new version of bdk, essentially all you need to do is grab the _last known address index_ for each keychain from the old db, add them to the new db, and sync to refetch the rest of the data.
-Doing this means we don't need to perform a full scan because we already have the indexes (doing a full scan would check for used addresses based on the stop gap which is unnecessary).
+To migrate your wallet data to a new version of bdk, essentially all you need to do is grab the _last known address derivation index_ for each keychain from the old db and set them in your new db.
+After restoring your keychain derivation indexes, your next wallet sync will refetch the rest of your wallet's transaction data.
+Doing this means we don't need to perform a full scan because we already have the derivation indexes (doing a full scan would check for used addresses based on the stop gap which is unnecessary).

 This migration is important because without that metadata the new wallet may end up reusing receive addresses, which should be avoided for privacy reasons.